sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 - Sandstorm can handle single sign-on and permissions; see the [auth docs.](../developing/auth.md)

-- Sandstorm's [grain model](https://sandstorm.io/how-it-works) system allows app authors to create a "single document" app, then rely on Sandstorm to create new "documents," enabling app authors to save time in some cases.
+- Sandstorm's [grain model](https://sandstorm.io/how-it-works) allows app authors to create a "single document" app, then rely on Sandstorm to create new "documents," enabling app authors to save time in some cases.